Hubert Davis: North Carolina head coach (2021–present)

 Davis recorded his first career win in his first game as head coach.
 The Tar Heels beat Loyola (MD) 83–67 at home in the Dean Smith Center to open the season.
 On February 21, 2022, Davis's Tar Heels defeated Louisville to give the first-year head coach his 20th victory of the year.
 Davis became the fourth ACC head coach to win twenty games in his debut season in the past twenty-five years with the victory.
 Previous Tar Heel coaches Matt Doherty (2000–01), and Bill Guthridge (1997–98) are two of the other three coaches to reach the twenty-win mark in their debut seasons, winning 26 and 34 games respectively.
 Davis's Tar Heels capped off a 23–8 regular season with a 94–81 victory over Duke in Mike Krzyzewski's final home game at Cameron Indoor Stadium.

 Davis's Tar Heels went 1–1 in his first ACC tournament as head coach, and earned an Eastern regional 8th seed in the 2022 NCAA tournament.
 After cruising to a 95–63 win over 9-seed Marquette in the first round, the Tar Heels upset the East's number one seed, the Baylor Bears, in the second round.
 The Tar Heels hung on and won the game 93–86 in overtime after losing a 25-point second-half lead.
 The victory secured Davis's first sweet sixteen berth as head coach and the school's 30th overall, the most by any program in Division I history.
-After a 73–66 victory over 4th seed UCLA Bruins in the Sweet Sixteen, Davis and his Tar Heels advanced to the Elite Eight where they defeated the St. Peter’s Peacocks 69–49 to earn a trip to the Final Four.
+After a 73–66 victory over 4th seed UCLA Bruins in the Sweet Sixteen, Davis and his Tar Heels advanced to the Elite Eight where they defeated the St. Peter's Peacocks 69–49 to earn a trip to the Final Four.
 In the national semifinal game, the Tar Heels matched up against arch rivals Duke for the first time in NCAA tournament history.
-The Tar Heels defeated the Blue Devils 81-77 in what was Duke coach Mike Krzyzewski's final game.
-However, in the national championship game, Davis' Tar Heels were defeated by Kansas, 72-69.
+The Tar Heels defeated the Blue Devils 81–77 in what was Coach K's final game.
+However, in the national championship game, Davis' Tar Heels were defeated by the Kansas Jayhawks, 72–69.

 Due to the Tar Heels' success in his first year as head coach, Davis became one of the few college basketball figures to have gone to a Final Four as a player (1991), an assistant coach (2016 and 2017), and as a head coach (2022).

+After leading the Tar Heels to a 17-3 conference record and winning the ACC regular season championship, Davis was named the 2024 ACC Coach of the Year.